styopdev/webpack-interview-questions/README.md

 * Do you need to include OccurenceOrderPlugin in the plugins section when use webpack 2/3?
 * Which versions of webpack support es6 modules from box?
 * Which versions of webpack support json-loader from box?
+* Which versions of webpack support code splitting?

 ### Advanced questions